FBI investigating projects related to fired state official Kosta Diamantis

 On Oct.
 28, Diamantis was removed from the OPM position by the governor’s office and suspended with pay from the school construction post.
 Rather than accept the suspension, Diamantis retired.
 At the time, the only publicly known issue about Diamantis was his daughter’s hiring.

-Questions were first raised about her hiring in a Kevin Rennnie column published Oct.
+Questions were first raised about her hiring in a Kevin Rennie column published Oct.
 1 by The Hartford Courant.

 On Dec.
 3, CT Mirror first reported that Anastasia Diamantis was hired by Colangelo while he lobbied her father and others at OPM for help in obtaining raises, and that she had a second job working for a school construction management company, a position not on her resume.